24/7 Canvas Support

 Canvas offers students 24/7 technical support.
 Simply click the Help button from the Global Navigation Menu and select Chat with Canvas Support (Students) or Canvas Support Hotline (Students).
 You can also Search the Canvas Guides to find answers or Report a Problem.

-Below you’ll find a list of issues you might encounter when working with Canvas and what to do to resolve them.
+Below you’ll find a list of questions you might encounter when working with Canvas and what to do to answer them.

 As of November 28, 2018, all students are required to enroll in 2FA (two factor authentication) for all WUSTL key enabled applications.
 If you have not enrolled, visit the Information Technology website for step-by step directions.
 If you have enrolled and are still experiencing issues, follow the steps below:

 - Check to make sure your WUSTL Key is working by logging on to http://one.wustl.edu

 - If your WUSTL Key is NOT working contact visit the WUSTL Key website for more information

 - If your WUSTL Key IS working go to Step 2.

 - Make sure you are logging on to the correct version of Canvas.

 - If your issue is not resolved in steps 1 or 2 above, contact the Help Desk at 314-933-3333 and explain the issue.